dwoodjr/drexel-courses/GMAP 395/GMAP 395 - Syllabus.md

 | F     | 00-62%     | Failure.
 Work Unacceptable  | Not demonstrating completion of required assignments.
 Not addressing assignment requirements.                                                                                                                                                                                                                                                               |

 ---
-**Instructor Notes:** Some smaller incremental updates or changes to the syllabus may not result in a notification via Drexel Learn or email.
+**Note**: This syllabus reflects our **modular learning approach** - content may be adjusted based on class needs and pacing, with changes communicated via Drexel Learn and communicated via email announcements.

 > [!info]  [[GMAP 395 - Welcome| Return to the Course Main Page]]